How to Design a Xeriscape Garden That Thrives in Drought

 “Plant the rain, then plant the plants.” — Brad Lancaster, rainwater harvesting educator.
 Catch water on site first, then place species where that moisture lingers.

 Front-of-house projects benefit from tidy bones as well.
 That’s where people search for xeriscape front yard ideas to lift curb appeal.
 A narrow gravel band, a crisp steel edge, and evergreen mounds give a tailored feel.
 Add a single accent tree to set height and shade the entry path by late afternoon.
-A Denver Water xeriscape pilot documented landscape water use reductions between 30% and 50% after turf removal and hydrozoning (2016, Colorado).
+A Denver Water study documented 30–60% reductions in landscape water use after turf removal combined with hydrozoning and efficient irrigation retrofits (Denver Water, 2022 update to original 2016 pilot).

 A resilient plant list doesn’t read like a compromise.
 It reads like good taste that lasts through August.